-HOSA is a national student organization endorsed by the U.S. Department of Education and the Health Science Technology Education (HSTE) Division of ACTE.
+HOSA-Future Health Professionals is an international student organization endorsed by the U.S. Department of Education and the Health Science Education (HSE) Division of ACTE.
 Our two-fold mission is to promote career opportunities in the health care industry and to enhance the delivery of quality health care to all people.
-HOSA’s goal is to encourage all health occupations instructors and students to join and be actively involved in the HSTE-HOSA Partnership.
+HOSA’s goal is to encourage all health occupations instructors and students to join and be actively involved in the HSE-HOSA Partnership.

-As a chartered state association member of HOSA, the Pennsylvania program provides a unique program of leadership development, motivation, and recognition exclusively for secondary, postsecondary, adult, and collegiate students enrolled in HSTE programs.
+As a chartered state association member of HOSA, the Pennsylvania program provides a unique program of leadership development, motivation, and recognition exclusively for middle school, secondary, postsecondary, adult, and collegiate students enrolled in HSE programs.
 HOSA is the only Career and Technology Student Organization (CTSO) that is 100% health care!

 In June 1979, Pennsylvania was awarded its national charter for HOSA at the National HOSA Convention, Cherry Hill, New Jersey.
 The first “five” chartered chapters in Pennsylvania, in alphabetical order, were:

 - Berks County AVTS, East (now the Berks Career & Technology Center- East Campus)

 - Franklin County AVTS (now the Franklin County Career & Technology Center)

 - Westmoreland Community College

 - Willow Street – Lancaster (now the Lancaster County Career & Technology Center)

 - York County AVTS (now the York County School of Technology)

 In the spring of 1991, the first Collegiate Chapter (Alpha Chapter) was organized at Juniata College, Huntingdon, Pennsylvania.